All Grade Calculator

 How is school percentage calculated?

-Add the marks you scored in every subject, divide by the total maximum across all subjects, multiply by 100.
-The calculator automates this for any number of subjects.
+Add the marks you scored in every subject to get the total obtained marks.
+Add the maximum marks for every subject to get the total maximum.
+Divide the total obtained by the total maximum and multiply by 100.
+The calculator does this for any number of subjects with any mix of maximums.

 What if my school uses different maximums per subject?